waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 **System Health**:
 ```
-"Check the status of all active jobs across the SAGE network"
+"Check the status of all active jobs across the Sage network"
 "Show me nodes that haven't reported data in the last hour"
 "What plugins are currently running on node W083?"
 ```